MechanicalRabbit/NarrativeTest.jl/test/index.md

         ⋮
     =#

-You can also suppress displaying the value by ending the test code with `;`, or by not providing the expected output.
+This value is also concealed if the test code ends with `;` of if the test case has no expected output.

     result = runtest("<input>", "(3+4)*6;\n", "\n")
     display(result)